After you have finished upgrading the vSAN hosts, you can perform the disk format upgrade.

 Verify that you are using the latest version of ESXi hosts.

 Verify that the disks are in a healthy state.
 Navigate to the Disk Management page in the vSphere Web Client to verify the object status.

 Verify that the hardware and software that you plan on using are certified and listed in the VMware Compatibility Guide website at http://www.vmware.com/resources/compatibility/search.php.

 Verify that you have enough free space to perform the disk format upgrade.
 Run the RVC command, vsan.whatif_host_failures, to determine whether you have enough capacity to complete the upgrade or perform a component rebuild, in case you encounter any failure during the upgrade.

 Verify that your hosts are not in maintenance mode.
 When upgrading the disk format, do not place the hosts in maintenance mode.
-When any member host of a vSAN cluster enters maintenance mode, the available resource capacity in the cluster is reduced because the member host no longer contributes capacity to the cluster.
-The cluster upgrade might fail.
+When any member host of a vSAN cluster enters maintenance mode, the member host no longer contributes capacity to the cluster.
+The cluster capacity is reduced and the cluster upgrade might fail.